tulios/kafkajs/docs/Transactions.md

 > - The producer must wait for acknowledgement from all replicas (acks=-1)
 > - The producer must have unlimited retries

-Configure the producer client with `maxInFlightRequests: 1`, `idempotent: true` and a `transactionalId: 'name'` to guarantee EOS.
+Configure the producer client with `maxInFlightRequests: 1`, `idempotent: true` and a `transactionalId: 'my-transactional-producer'` to guarantee EOS.
 Configuring the options will enable the settings mentioned above.

 ```javascript
 const client = new Kafka({